 The first thing to know is they are intelligence.
 Due to their nature, this breed of dog is able to learn new commands and basic obedience very quickly.
 It is due to the fact that these dogs are independent thinkers, that these dogs are capable of making their own decisions.
 These dogs love challenges, and figuring out things is easy for them.
 When they succeed in whatever they do, it is a reward unto themselves.

 Another Australian Shepherd temperament to know is that they are workers.
-They possess both strong herding and guarding instincts.
-These dogs love to have something to do all the time, because they need both physical and mental stimulation.
+They possess both herding and guarding instincts.
+These dogs love to have something to do, because they need both physical and mental stimulation.
 Regular daily leash walks will not give your dog enough mental stimulation.
 You can also include a number of active retrieval games and free runs on a weekly basis.

 The Australian Shepherd is a dog with a medium to high energy level.
 They like to keep busy and occupied, as they can get frustrated when they are bored.
 These dogs are active animals that have adapted over the years to having fun and working hard.